 Some of the slips got their names from early residents like Coenties Slip, for a Dutch couple who had a residence there; Coent and Anties.
 Others were derived from their principal trade: Coffee Slip near Wall Street, for example and Market Slip and Fly Market Slip for the marketplace that extended up the center of the streets leading to the slips.

-Over time, steam ships became larger and developed into freighters, so wharfs were built further out into the River which made the slips obsolete.
+Over time, the old slips were filled in extending the land mass of Manhattan Island.
+Steam ships became larger and developed into freighters, so wharfs were built further out into the River which made slips obsolete.
 However, many of the streets in modern New York still retain the old names, (Old Slip, Catherine Slip, Market Slip), and some even retain the old stanchions to which ships were once tied, like the lone sentries on the square at Peck’s Slip.

 Cumming, W. P. The Montresor-Ratzer-Sauthier Sequence Maps of New York City, 1766-1776.
 Imago Mundi, Vol 31 (1979), pp. 55-65